vitaly-z/issuedepyt/README.md

 Set to the name of the field in the project representing the issue assignee.
 The YouTrack default name for this field is `Assignee`.

+##### Sprints field name

+Set to the name of the field in the project representing the issue sprints.
+The YouTrack default name for this field is `Sprints`.

 ##### Start Date field name